Indian citizens moving to Kingdom of Norway

 Skilled Worker Residence Permit (Oppholdstillatelse som faglaert)

-Norway's main work permit for skilled workers — requires a concrete full-time job offer and relevant qualifications.
-Leads to permanent residence after just 3 years.
+Norway's main work permit for skilled workers requires a concrete job offer, relevant qualifications, normally full-time work (at least 80% can be accepted), and pay that meets UDI's normal-pay rules.
+It can lead to permanent residence after 3 years.

 Indian skilled workers in Norway concentrate in IT (Oslo tech scene — growing rapidly), engineering (oil/gas sector in Stavanger and Bergen), and healthcare.
 Indian degrees from IITs and top-50 NIRF institutions are well-recognised by NOKUT.
 The 3-year PR timeline is a significant draw compared to the UK (5 years) or Switzerland (10 years).
 Stavanger has a well-established Indian community due to the oil industry.
 Norwegian-language courses are free through municipal programmes for most permit holders.